 - Provide more detailed product information

 Your product listings change over time as part of your overall eCommerce strategy.
-You constantly update them with new and better product data and weave in new content, guides, and even AR-powered shopping experiences.
+So you constantly update them with new and better product data and weave in new content, guides, and even AR-powered shopping experiences.

 Why chase down so many updates to product information?
-Consumers don’t like surprises, and the expectation today of more and better product information is rising fast.
+Consumers don’t like surprises, and the expectation of more and better product information is rising fast.
 The delivery of this information is what has changed the most.
-Gone are the days of simple product titles, descriptions, and bullet-points.
-The new consumer expectation is for enriched photos and product videos, interactive PDF product specifications, AR shopping previews, and more.
+Gone are the days of simple product titles, descriptions, and bullet points.
+Instead, the new consumer expectation is for enriched photos and product videos, interactive PDF product specifications, AR shopping previews, and more.

-This might seem like an awfully high hoop you’re forced to jump, especially when updating thousands of SKUs across multiple marketplaces and sales channels.
-Fortunately, product information software (PIM) was built to streamline the process for eCommerce brands.
+This might seem like a high hoop you’re forced to jump, especially when updating thousands of SKUs across multiple marketplaces and sales channels.
+But, fortunately, product information software (PIM) was built to streamline the process for eCommerce brands.

 The icing on the cake is that augmented product information also builds consumer trust in your brand.
 Consumers see your transparency as a tribute to the quality of your products.